 2. XtremepowerUS Electric Demolition Jack Hammer – Best Value

-The XtremepowerUS Electric Demolition Jack Hammer is our pick as the best electric jackhammer for the money.
+The XtremepowerUS Electric Demolition Jack Hammer is our pick for the best electric jackhammer for the money.
 It uses a 2,200-watt motor to deliver 55 ft/lbs impact force at a rate of 1,800 BPM.
-It is lightweight at just 45 pounds and is well balanced and easy to control.
-It features adjustable speed, and an anti-vibration system minimizes fatigue while you are using it.
-An adjustable 360-degree foregrip allows you to use the machine at the most effective and comfortable angle.
-It includes a 16-inch bull point chisel and a 16-inch flat chisel so you can get started at once.
-It also comes with an impact-resistant case, gloves, protective glasses, and a protective mask to help keep you and the tool safe.
+It is lightweight at just 45 pounds and is well-balanced and easy to control.
+It features adjustable speed, and an anti-vibration system minimizes fatigue.

-The biggest downside of the XtremepowerUS Electric Demolition Jack Hammer was that the handle is not very sturdy and flexes quite a bit while you are using it.
+The biggest downside of the XtremepowerUS Electric Demolition Jack Hammer is that the handle is not very sturdy and flexes quite a bit.
 We’re sure this flexibility will result in a broken handle down the line.
 The cord is also in an awkward place, and it tends to leak a little oil.

 3. Makita HM1810X3 AVT Breaker Hammer – Premium Choice